 The SME test

-The has become mandatory as of 1 January 2016.
+The became mandatory on 1 January 2016.
 It is an internal working aid designed to support the federal ministries in taking the needs of SMEs into account as legislation is being drafted, and to help them look at alternative ways of achieving the same regulatory objective.
 In this way, the SME test helps to draw attention to the cost of specific pieces of regulation for small and medium-sized companies.
-The objective here is to prevent bureaucratic burdens being placed on SMEs as much as possible.
+The objective is to prevent bureaucratic burdens being placed on SMEs as much as possible.
 The guidelines that form the SME test are based on findings including those from a study on .

-There are many places where there is still red tape to be cut.
-Much can be achieved by introducing electronic procedures and making better use of data that is already available.
+Much red tape can be cut in all sorts of areas, for example by introducing electronic procedures and making better use of data that is already available.
 This will eliminate the need for multiple notification of the same information.
 It will also allow companies to meet their notification requirements in less time.

 Reform of procurement law: making life easier for companies